Clint Eastwood: 1970–1989: directorial debut and Dirty Harry

 Eastwood's first western as director was High Plains Drifter (1973), in which he also starred.
 The film had a moral and supernatural theme, later emulated in Pale Rider.
 The plot follows a mysterious stranger (Eastwood) who arrives in a brooding Western town where the people hire him to protect them against three soon-to-be-released felons.
 There remains confusion during the film as to whether the stranger is the brother of the deputy, whom the felons lynched and murdered, or his ghost.
 Holes in the plot were filled with black humor and allegory, influenced by Leone.
 The revisionist film received a mixed reception, but was a major box-office success.
-A number of critics thought Eastwood's directing was "as derivative as it was expressive," with Arthur Knight of the Saturday Review remarking that Eastwood had "absorbed the approaches of Siegel and Leone and fused them with his own paranoid vision of society."
+A number of critics thought Eastwood's directing was "as derivative as it was expressive", with Arthur Knight of the Saturday Review remarking that Eastwood had "absorbed the approaches of Siegel and Leone and fused them with his own paranoid vision of society".
 John Wayne, who had declined a role in the film, sent a letter to Eastwood soon after the film's release in which he complained that, "The townspeople did not represent the true spirit of the American pioneer, the spirit that made America great."

-Eastwood next turned his attention towards Breezy (1973), a film about love blossoming between a middle-aged man and a teenage girl.
-During casting for the film Eastwood met Sondra Locke for the first time, an actress who would play major roles in six of his films over the next ten years and would become an important figure in his life.
-Kay Lenz got the part of Breezy because Locke, at age 29, was nearly twice the character's age.
-The film, shot very quickly and efficiently by Eastwood and Frank Stanley, came in $1 million under budget and was finished three days ahead of schedule.
+Eastwood next turned his attention towards Breezy (1973), a film starring William Holden and Kay Lenz about love blossoming between a middle-aged man and a teenage girl.
+Various actresses had lobbied for the title role, including Eastwood's future longtime companion Sondra Locke, who at 29 was nearly twice the character's age.
+The film, shot very quickly and efficiently by Frank Stanley, came in $1 million under budget and was finished three days ahead of schedule.
 Breezy was not a major critical or commercial success.

-Once filming of Breezy had finished, Warners announced that Eastwood had agreed to reprise his role as Callahan in Magnum Force (1973), a sequel to Dirty Harry, about a group of rogue young officers (among them David Soul, Robert Urich and Tim Matheson) in the San Francisco Police Department who systematically exterminate the city's worst criminals.
+Eastwood then stepped back in front of the camera to reprise his role as Harry Callahan in Magnum Force (1973), a sequel to Dirty Harry, about a group of rogue young officers (among them David Soul, Robert Urich, and Tim Matheson) in the San Francisco Police Department who systematically exterminate the city's worst criminals.
 Although the film was a major success after release, grossing $58.1 million in the United States (a record for Eastwood), it was not a critical success.
 The New York Times critic Nora Sayre panned the often contradictory moral themes of the film, while the paper's Frank Rich called it "the same old stuff".